DMS for Compliance: Buyer Guide

 A DMS manages the operational lifecycle of documents: creation, editing, sharing, validation workflows.
 An electronic records management system handles evidential preservation after the operational phase.
 A compliant DMS integrates both functions but distinguishes them technically: a document under processing is editable; an archived document is sealed and immutable.

-Is a cloud DMS compliant with UK requirements?
+Is a cloud DMS compliant with US requirements?

 Yes, subject to conditions.
-The vendor must guarantee hosting in the UK or a country with an adequacy decision, encryption of data at rest and in transit, UK GDPR compliance and, depending on the sector, specific certifications.
-Require a DPA (Data Processing Agreement) compliant with Article 28 of the UK GDPR and verify the vendor's position on international data transfers.
+The vendor must guarantee US-based hosting (or appropriate safeguards for data transfers), encryption of data at rest and in transit, compliance with applicable privacy laws (CCPA/CPRA and state equivalents), and, depending on the sector, specific certifications (SOC 2 Type II, FedRAMP for government, HITRUST for healthcare).
+Require a Data Processing Agreement and verify the vendor's position on government access requests and subpoenas.

 How long does it take to deploy a compliant DMS?